 I was ready to find out what was next for me in my new life.

 I’ve often heard in life that one should strive for lofty goals and have big ideas.
 Not me.
 All I ever wanted out of life when I was young was to just be normal.
 Define normal any way you want to, but for me it was to have a life that was not filled with stress, disappointment and heartache.
 I was now on a train going from Kansas City to San Diego with a group of other young teenagers headed to the United States Naval Training Center (NTC) – San Diego with hopes of finding my new normal.
-No doubt, stress was going to go up because in a few days I would pass through the gates of NTC and be in Boot Camp for the next three months.
-Regardless, I felt this would be the first time in my life when I wasn’t confronted with roadblocks and struggles which I had no control over.
+No doubt, stress was going to go way up because in a few days I would pass through the gates of NTC and be in Boot Camp for the next three months.
+Regardless, I felt this would be the first time in my life when I wasn’t confronted with roadblocks and struggles which I had no control over or didn’t have any idea how to address them.

 My plan for getting through Boot Camp unscathed was to keep my mouth shut, my eyes open, blend into the crowd and draw as little attention to myself as possible.
 I worked exceptionally hard at being invisible.